phoenix1ee/ArmAssemblyLabs/README.md

 This is a collection of labs on written in 32 bit ARM assembly, and a project on demonstrating the concept of RSA encryption.

-Final product of the project of RSA encryption is a library file of 32-bit ARM assembly, containing functions to perform key generations, encryption and decryption calculations
+Final product is the project of RSA encryption and below is the summary of the library file written in 32-bit ARM assembly, containing functions to perform key generations, encryption and decryption calculations

 | List of function | Purpose                                                                                                                                     | Input                                                                                                                         | Output                                             |
 |------------------|---------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------|